opengauss-mirror/openGauss-third_party/README.md

 Also, gcc 8.2.0 source code is needed, which shoud be put in buildtools/gcc/, whose file name may be gcc-8.2.0.tar.gz or gcc-8.2.0.zip, consider downloading it from [gcc-8.2.0.zip](https://github.com/gcc-mirror/gcc/archive/releases/gcc-8.2.0.zip) or [gcc-8.2.0.tar.gz](https://github.com/gcc-mirror/gcc/archive/releases/gcc-8.2.0.tar.gz)
 After all of above, you should change default python version to python3.x.
-For generating all of binarylibs in one steps
+For generating all of binarylibs in one steps:
 ```
 cd build
 sh build_all.sh